gnellissen/ForestFire/README.md

+Language: Python
-In this repository I sumulate the dynamics between species in a forest, including the interactions with forest fires
+In this repository I simulate the dynamics between species in a forest, including the interactions with forest fires